What is Difference Between Masonry & Zero Clearance Fireplace?

-Two main types of indoor residential fireplaces are used.
+It is frequently asked, what is the difference between masonry and zero clearance fireplace.
+Well there are two main types of indoor residential fireplaces are used.
 A look inside an existing installation will reveal which of the fireplaces you have.
-If your firebox and the chimney interior, extending upwards towards the roof, is constructed of bricks and mortar, you have a masonry fireplace.
-If a glance inside the fireplace opening reveals a metal box with a metal pipe extending upward from it, you have a far more versatile, zero-clearance fireplace.
+If your firebox and the chimney interior, extending upwards towards the roof, is constructed of bricks and mortar.
+You have a masonry fireplace.
+If at a glance, inside the fireplace opening reveals a metal box with a metal pipe extending upward from it.
+You have a far more versatile, zero-clearance fireplace.

 Zero-Clearance Fireplace Models